 Course Duration3 academic semesters

-You can gain a level 7 BA in Early Childhood Studies, in just 14 months whilst you are working, if you currently hold a QQI ECCE Level 6 award.
+You can gain a Level 7 BA (Ord) Early Childhood Studies degree in just 14 months whilst you are working, if you currently hold a QQI ECCE Level 6 award.
 You can study this degree in your own time through blended learning, with a combination of webinar tutorial seminars and online learning.
 You can join the large network of early years practitioners on this learning journey.
 There is an easy payment plan designed to make this degree affordable.
-These factors, together with the one to one tutorial support, offer you a level 7 degree that is accessible, affordable and achievable.
+These factors, together with the one to one tutorial support, offer you a Level 7 BA (Ord) Early Childhood Studies degree that is accessible, affordable and achievable.